California lawmakers to consider ban on tackle football for kids under 12

-The bill, authored by Democratic Assemblymember Kevin McCarty, is scheduled to have its first public hearing before a legislative committee and is still a long way from passing.
-Wednesday’s hearing is crucial; the bill must clear the state Assembly by the end of January to have a chance of becoming law this year.
+A legislative committee voted 5 to 2 during a public hearing to advance the bill authored by Democratic Assemblymember Kevin McCarty.
+But the measure is still a long way from passing.
+It must clear the state Assembly by the end of January to have a chance of becoming law this year.

+“Football and organizational sports in general are clearly proven ways to keep kids out of trouble,” said Assemblymember Mike Gipson, chair of the state assembly’s committee in charge of regulating sports in the state.
+“This bill is not taking away that ability, it is simply saying that we’re going to move from tackle football to flag football and we can still have the same learning experiences.”

 If passed, the bill would not take effect until 2026.
 Proposed amendments would gradually phase in implementation through 2029.
 The bill comes as flag football has been gaining popularity nationwide, especially for girls.